MicaViera/holbertonschool-printf/README.md

 1. d
 2. i

+*Task 2: We had to create a man page for our function and a good README.

 > In this project we don't take into account:
 *Reproduce the buffer handling of the C library **printf** function.
 *We don't have to handle the flag characters.